 - Speakers Stands: Unknown Metal stands with spiked feet on the base (filled with lead beads in the tubes)

-- Headphones: V-Moda LP, AudioMX bluetooth headphones, Sony XB50AP earphones, V-Moda Crossfade Wireless 2 (Hi-Res certified in wired mode), Massdrop X Sennheiser HD6XX, Samsung AKG USB-C earbuds, KBear KS2 In-ear Monitors
+- Headphones: V-Moda LP, AudioMX bluetooth headphones, Sony XB50AP earphones, V-Moda Crossfade Wireless 2 (Hi-Res certified in wired mode), Massdrop X Sennheiser HD6XX, Moondrop Blessing 2, Moondrop Aria (2021), Moondrop Aria Snow edition (2022), Final Audio E3000

-- Cables: Moster XP High Resolution 16 gauge speaker cables, Amazon basics RCA splitter, Straightwire Flex Connect II
+- Cables: Moster XP High Resolution 16 gauge speaker cables, Amazon basics RCA splitter, Straightwire Flex Connect II, Audioquest 16 gauge cables,

-- Audio Playback: Modified CyperPowerPC (see below for specs), Samsung Galaxy Note20
+- Audio Playback: Modified CyperPowerPC (see below for specs), Custom built PC (see below as well), Samsung Galaxy S23 Ultra

 - Power Filter: Monster PowerCenter PC1000, Topping P50 Linear Power Supply (for Topping products only)